adobe/spectrum-css/.changeset/itchy-shrimps-help.md

 ---
-"@spectrum-css/picker": minor
+"@spectrum-css/picker": patch
 ---

-Popover has an additional wrapping element, so this adjusts the selector for picker's popover component with that additional wrapper in mind.
-It also needs to be able to override the popover default spacing to a source (which is 8px), so this sets the spacing appropriately for t-shirt sized pickers using `--mod-popover-animation-distance`.
+S2 Popover has an updated default position, bottom-start.
+The correct `.spectrum-Popover--bottom-start` class was added to the open popover selector blocks for picker so that the spacing from the picker to the popover is correctly adjusted.